Jon Dreyer, Math Tutor/Computer Science Tutor

 Do you find that you can no longer help your child with math homework, especially now that your child is probably doing more at home?
 Ask about how, while helping you to help your child, I can also help you to reduce your own math anxiety and to find it all fascinating.

-Please visit my social networking page and do the social networking thing with the networks you use, hopefully positively.
+I get almost all of my business via word of mouth.
+I always appreciate referrals, and please remember that thanks to remote tutoring, I can work with people all over the world.
+I'd also appreciate it if you would visit my social networking page and do the social networking thing with the networks you use.
 That page makes it very easy; just follow the links.
 Thank you!

 Passionate curiosity is indispensable, no matter what the job is.
 You want somebody who is just alert and very awake and engaged with the world and wanting to know more.—Nell Minow, as quoted in defense of Adam Bryant's claim thatpassionate curiosityis one of five indispensable traits of great leaders in The Corner Office